ashutoshmjain/gita/src/mathuraChap09.md

 But we still didn't get to the "Birth" - said the friend as she pulled out the chair and checked the food.
 She was on strict diet - eating once a day and it was well past her dinner time!

 Okay - let me reveal the big secret - In `Vaidik Science` the human body is the field.
 It has twenty three oddities as I said.
 They call it `Kshetra`.
-As a bio scientist, I was intrigued by this idea because we have exactly twenty three pairs of chromosomes!
-Ever-since I learnt it from my mentor, I am trying to link our genetic makeup with this ancient science.
+As a bio-scientist, I was intrigued by this idea because **we have exactly twenty three pairs of chromosomes!**  Ever-since I learnt it from my mentor, I am trying to link our genetic makeup with this ancient science.
 No wonder that the ancient hyperbole was ..

 > If someone understood this field of consciousness - these twenty three facets, conception may be triggered in any place that could keep the embryo safe for nine months.
 They say `Maharishi Parāśara` not only figured it out, he passed this science onto `Dwaipayana` (his son) in his mother's womb.